xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 ..  image:: ../../_static/assets/task-10-Gui_file_transfer.png

-On the last window data files can be selected and then send to the server.
-Also receiving from the server ist possible.
+In the last window, data files can be selected and then sent to the server.
+Receiving from the server is possible as well.

 *********************